Stefan Leitl

-Stefan Leitl (born 29 August 1977) is a German football manager and former player who currently manages Hannover 96.
+Stefan Leitl (born 29 August 1977) is a German football manager and former player who is the current head coach of Hertha BSC.

-He has managed Ingolstadt 04 II and Ingolstadt 04.
+He has managed FC Ingolstadt II, FC Ingolstadt and Greuther Fürth.
 He has played for Bayern Munich (A), SV Lohhof, 1.
-FC Nürnberg, SpVgg Unterhaching, Darmstadt 98, and Ingolstadt 04.
+FC Nürnberg, SpVgg Unterhaching, Darmstadt 98, and FC Ingolstadt.

 Playing career

 Leitl played as a youth for FC Ismaning, before joining the youth setup of Bayern Munich in 1987.
 He left the club to join SpVgg Unterhaching, but returned, and began playing for the reserve team in 1995.
 A year later he was promoted to the senior squad, but did not make any first-team appearances, continuing to play for the reserves in the Regionalliga Süd.
 In 1998, he left FC Bayern, joining local amateur side SV Lohhof, with whom he won the Oberliga Bayern, securing promotion to the Regionalliga.
 He left, however, joining 1.
 FC Nürnberg, then of the 2.
 Bundesliga.

 After two years Nürnberg were promoted to the Bundesliga as champions, where Leitl found his opportunities limited – after just five appearances he left the club half-way through the 2001–02 season, dropping back down a division to return to Unterhaching.
 He could not prevent them being relegated down to the Regionalliga, but played in 33 of 36 games the following season as they won the title, finishing ahead of Jahn Regensburg on goals scored.
 Leitl had now been a champion at the top four levels of German football.

 The following season Leitl had lost his place, and only played 13 games, mostly as a substitute.
 He left the club in July 2004, joining Darmstadt, where he spent three seasons in the Regionalliga, leaving in 2007 after the club were relegated.
 He returned to Bavaria to sign for FC Ingolstadt 04, where he established himself as a key player, captaining the club to promotion as league runners-up.
 Ingolstadt were relegated after one season, but bounced back in 2010, beating Hansa Rostock in a playoff to return to the 2.
 Bundesliga.

 Leitl started the 2010–11 season with a goal in a DFB-Pokal match against Karlsruher SC, the first goal at Ingolstadt's new Audi Sportpark.
 He retired at the end of the 2012–13 season.